 “I grew up with reggae and dancehall and I was always mixing cassettes with my favourite songs.
 But my parents loved calypso, blues, jazz and even country, so I always listened to everything,” he explains.
 “I started DJing first as a way of making money and, at the same time, it was a way of expressing my creativity.”
 Music, he says, is a “universal language, and a good DJ acts as a vibe-builder.
 My challenge as a DJ is to go to a club or an arena, figure out the environment and the mood, and get the whole crowd tuned onto the right frequencies.
 I want to be able to get everyone hooked on the beat and the mood so that people are going ‘Wow!’”

 Few would be able to rise to such a creative challenge, but Elba has already shown himself more than adept at combining his acting, directing, DJing and producing talents.
 He also finds time for other projects.
 He was appointed a goodwill ambassador for the Prince’s Trust a decade ago – a £1,500 grant from the Trust enabled him to train with the National Youth Music Theatre when he was a teenager and he has since credited this with “changing his life”.
-In 2015 he broke the Flying Mile land speed record at Pendine Sands in Wales, and he is currently unbeaten at kickboxing, albeit after only a single bout.
+In 2015 he broke the Flying Mile land speed record at Pendine Sands in Wales, and he is currently unbeaten at kickboxing, albeit after only a single professional bout undertaken while filming 2017 documentary Idris Elba: Fighter.

 His own experience bears this out.
 In typical style, Elba’s earliest brush with the idea of becoming a movie star typifies the potent combination of anti-establishment cool and self-confident ambition that lies at the heart of his continued success.
 “I skipped school one afternoon when I was 16 to go see Once Upon a Time in America,” he smiles.
 “I was inspired by Robert De Niro; I was blown away by his performance.
 The next day I told my acting teacher in school that I wanted to be like De Niro.
 My teacher, who believed in my talent, told me that it was important to pursue your dreams and that one day I would become a great actor.
 That set me on my way.”

-This August, Elba will add yet more strings to his cinematic bow.
+Before the pandemic shut down filming across the globe, Elba managed to add a few more blockbuster strings to his cinematic bow.
 He can already boast a CV resplendent in its variation, running from gritty cop thrillers like Luther and The Wire, which brought him international attention, to animated efforts such as Zootopia and the live-action version of The Jungle Book.
-His upcoming ventures include a part in the big-screen adaptation of Andrew Lloyd Webber’s musical Cats – in a cast that counts Taylor Swift, Ian McKellen and Jennifer Hudson among its number – and a spot across from Dwayne ‘The Rock’ Johnson and Jason Statham in the latest instalment of the billion-dollar Fast and Furious franchise.
+His pe-pandemic ventures included a part in the divisive big-screen adaptation of Andrew Lloyd Webber’s musical Cats – in a cast that counts Taylor Swift, Ian McKellen and Jennifer Hudson among its number – and a spot across from Dwayne ‘The Rock’ Johnson and Jason Statham in a spin-off of the billion-dollar Fast and Furious franchise.

 The ladder, however, has not always been easy to climb.
 “I still remember the bad times, having to sleep in a van for a couple of months in New York and going to auditions in the morning and earning a little money DJing at night,” recalls Elba.
 “It was tough to get any decent work because no one liked my accent.
 I didn’t really feel settled until I got The Wire and that changed everything.
 I’m still shocked by how I’ve managed to reach these great heights after 25 years of hard work and a lot of struggles.
 But it makes me want to work harder than ever.”

 Given his new taste for big action films, what of his long-running fan-tease around the possibility of becoming Bond?
 It seems as though the possibility of Elba stepping into Daniel Craig’s shoes and taking on the role of one of Britain’s most celebrated tough guys has been nothing more than good-natured ribbing after all.
-Craig’s stint as James Bond looks set to continue for at least one more outing, but Elba still seems like an obvious choice to be involved with 007, even if it’s not in the title role, as many first assumed.
+Craig’s stint as James Bond will end with this year's No Time To Die, but Elba still seems like an obvious choice to be involved with 007, even if it’s not in the title role, as many first assumed.
 A film series with such long-standing pedigree surely amounts to exactly the kind of project that Elba is still determined to chase down on his seemingly indefatigable push to scale new heights professionally.

 On that score, he says with a laugh that he has become very good at managing his time and energy.
 “I try to plan things ahead and then it’s just a matter of organising your schedule and doing one project at a time.
 As long as you love what you’re doing, it never really feels like work.”
 When it comes to energy, he is certainly not lacking.
 “We all have dreams and desires, but we often don’t get to realise them.
 For a long time, I’ve believed in going out there and doing things, instead of just thinking or wondering about doing them.
 I like being able to go out and do all those things I’ve dreamed about.
 Life is for living.”